Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Millers Point has 10 active public transport stops offering a mix of light rail and bus services.
-These stops are served by 4 routes that collectively facilitate 5,912 weekly passenger trips.
-Transport accessibility is rated excellent with residents typically located 114 meters from the nearest stop.
-Most residents commute outward, primarily walking (44%) or using trains (10%).
-Vehicle ownership averages 0.4 per dwelling, below the regional average.
+Millers Point has ten active public transport stops offering a mix of light rail and bus services.
+These are served by four routes, carrying out 5912 weekly passenger trips in total.
+Transport access is excellent with residents, on average, located 114 meters from the nearest stop.
+Most residents commute outward; walking is common at 44%, while 10% use trains.
+Vehicle ownership averages 0.4 per dwelling, below the regional norm.
 According to the 2021 Census, 64.4% of residents work from home, which may reflect COVID-19 conditions.

-Service frequency averages 844 trips daily across all routes, equating to approximately 591 weekly trips per stop.
+Service frequency across all routes averages 844 trips daily, equating to about 591 weekly trips per individual stop.

 Frequently Asked Questions - Transport